Citation styles are the format in which a citation should be written (different from citation tools). Common styles used at Harvard:

 For further assistance with citation styles or locating these materials at Harvard Library, Harvard affiliates can contact our Ask a Librarian.
 (Please specify the citation style and your Harvard school/department for the most expedient assistance.)

-Publication Manual of the American Psychological Association, 6th Edition (Find It @ Harvard) Available in print.
+Publication Manual of the American Psychological Association, 7th Edition (Print Only)

-The Chicago Manual of Style, 16th Edition Available in print and online.
+The Chicago Manual of Style, 18th Edition (Harvard Login)

 - Can also get to the 16th here

 Purdue Online Writing Lab (OWL): Chicago Manual of Style, 17th Edition